mjh2901/ubuntu_docker_setup/README.md

 # Ubuntu Docker Setup with Portainer and Neofetch

 This repository contains a script to set up **Docker**, the **Docker Compose plugin**, **Portainer**, and **Neofetch** on an Ubuntu server.
 It also creates a **user-centric Docker workspace** for future projects.

+The script is meant to run on a fresh install of Ubuntu (or any linux distro that uses apt-get) server.

 ---